 The Blame Game

+We blame our kids for being disrespectful.
+We blame our boss for not listening or micromanaging.
+We blame our friends for being selfish or too busy for us.
+We blame employers for being too picky about qualifications.
+We blame the government for taking our job away.
 We say life is just too demanding, others are constantly asking too much from us, and our spouses are just distant.
 Besides, we can’t help losing our temper… we’ve always had a bad temper, and we always will.
 Not our fault.

-And remember, when you are being tempted, do not say, “God is tempting me.”
+“And remember, when you are being tempted, do not say, “God is tempting me.”
 God is never tempted to do wrong, and he never tempts anyone else.
 Temptation comes from our own desires, which entice us and drag us away.
 These desires give birth to sinful actions.
-And when sin is allowed to grow, it gives birth to death.
+And when sin is allowed to grow, it gives birth to death.”
 (James 1:13-15)

 Taking responsibility also shows integrity, which makes following Christ more appealing to non-Christians.
 It’s a conscious choice we must make over and over again but one that pays big dividends — freedom that leads to victory.

-God blesses those who patiently endure testing and temptation.
-Afterward they will receive the crown of life that God has promised to those who love him.
+“God blesses those who patiently endure testing and temptation.
+Afterward they will receive the crown of life that God has promised to those who love him.”
 (James 1:12)

 Taking responsibility also shows trust in the testing of your faith.
-Trials, testing and temptations help us grow by first showing us how we’re doing, and then by increasing our endurance.
+Trials, testing and temptations help us grow by first showing us how we’re doing and then by increasing our endurance.

 “…we also exult in our tribulations, knowing that tribulation brings about perseverance; and perseverance, proven character; and proven character, hope; and hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.”
 (Romans 5:3-5)